Lisa the Simpson: Production

-This episode was the final episode for a number of crew members on the show.
-It was the last episode run by Bill Oakley and Josh Weinstein, as it was a carry-over episode from season eight.
+"Lisa the Simpson" was the final episode for a number of crew members.
+It was the last episode run by Bill Oakley and Josh Weinstein, as it was a carry-over from season 8.
 Susie Dietter, one of the directors of the show, and Brad Bird, the show's executive consultant, also left the show after this episode.
-Dietter returned for one episode in season 18, "Yokel Chords" while Bird left to write and direct The Iron Giant.
-The episode was written by Ned Goldreyer, and is one of the two episodes he has written on The Simpsons.
+Dietter returned for one episode in season 18, "Yokel Chords", while Bird left to write and direct The Iron Giant.

-As it was the final episode they ran, Oakley and Weinstein wanted to end on a good note, with Weinstein stating that the episode "was meant to embody the humor, depth, and emotions of The Simpsons".
-They also wished to have an episode they ran that was based on the background of every character they could do, and believed that this episode came out well.
-The name of the episode was the center of an argument that Oakley and Goldreyer had, as Oakley had originally wanted to have the episode named "Lisa the Simpson", although Goldreyer wanted to name it "Suddenly Stupid", a pun on a show that had been airing at the time called Suddenly Susan.
+Oakley and Weinstein wanted to end on a good note, with Weinstein stating that the episode "was meant to embody the humor, depth, and emotions of The Simpsons".
+They also wished to have an episode that was based on the background of every character they could do, and believed that this episode came out well.
+The title of the episode was the center of an argument between Oakley and Goldreyer, as Oakley had originally wanted to name it "Lisa the Simpson", although Goldreyer wanted "Suddenly Stupid", a play on the show Suddenly Susan.

-The Simpsons' family members that showed up took some time to be made, but the staff enjoyed the results.
+The extended Simpsons' family members took some time to make, but the staff enjoyed the results.
 All of the male Simpson family members that showed up were voiced by Dan Castellaneta, the voice of Homer.
 He had asked for the recording tape to be run for about 20 minutes, so he could do many different voice variations that would fit the different men, but still be close to Homer's voice.
+The brainteaser in the episode was created by David X. Cohen.

+Cultural references

+Lisa, puzzling over the brainteaser, says “It’s not Egyptian!
+It’s not Prince’s names!”
+On When Buildings Collapse, the House of Usher falls.
+Lisa urges people to enjoy books like To Kill A Mockingbird, Harriet The Spy and Yertle The Turtle, “possibly the best book written on the subject of turtle stacking”.